luccaPossamai/matrixes/README.md

 Once compiled and installed you can:

 ## 📁 Access base data
-List all the data into the '/matrixes' folder of the project
+List all the data into the `/matrixes` folder of the project
 ```bash
 matrix
 ```

-## 🖺Open specific data file
+## 📄 Open specific data file
 ```
 matrix 'filename.dat'
 ```